essexcountycouncil/essex-county-council-digital-manual/Design-system/Elements-and-Components.markdown

 ## Elements

-Here you can find how to implement differnet page elements when creating structure and content
+Here you can find how to implement different page elements when creating structure and content

 - [Back](/essex-service-transformation-playbook/Design-system/Elements-and-Components/back)
 - [Buttons](/essex-service-transformation-playbook/Design-system/Elements-and-Components/buttons)